zhanksun/zhanksun.github.io/Research/staffing with pph.md

 #### Statistical modeling (Poisson regression)
-We can also apply statistical models to estimate the PPH: we can control MD ID, workload, learners, handovers taken,
+We can also apply statistical models to estimate the PPH: we can control MD ID, workload, learners, handovers taken, current number of patients signed up,